Janspiry/distributed-pytorch-template/README.md

 ```
 ##### More details

 - You can import networks from a new file.
 Key `name` can be a list to show your file name and class/function name, or a single string to explain class name in default file(`models.network.py` ).
-Example is as follows:
+An example is as follows:

 ```yaml
 "name": ["models.network", "Network"], // import Network() class from models.network.py